North Carolina Textile Foundation

 - Core values inform the work of the North Carolina Textile Foundation.

-To date, the foundation has funded almost $40 million for faculty and staff development, innovative scholarship programs, faculty and student recruitment and other unique programs that enable the college to educate outstanding young graduates to meet the needs of a rapidly changing, highly technical industry.
+To date, the foundation has funded over $50 million for faculty and staff development, innovative scholarship programs, faculty and student recruitment and other unique programs that enable the college to educate outstanding young graduates to meet the needs of a rapidly changing, highly technical industry.

 100+ Scholarships Per Year